Manser 100 Year Old Vines Reserve Grenache 2022 Review: A Grenache That Shifts with Time and Food

 Appearance

-Bright ruby with a transparent core and a gentle rim fade.
-Clarity is excellent, almost jewel-like in the glass.
-The legs fall at a measured pace, hinting at balance rather than weight.
+Bright ruby with a transparent core and a soft fade at the rim.
+Clarity is excellent, almost jewel-like.
+The legs fall steadily, suggesting balance rather than weight.

 Aroma / Nose

-At rest, the nose leans savoury—spice and subtle oak setting the tone.
-With air, red-berry notes lift into a near-jammy register, while the oak recedes, acting as structure rather than statement.
+At rest, the nose leans savoury, with spice and subtle oak setting the tone.
+With air, red-berry notes begin to lift, edging toward a riper profile while the oak settles into the background, supporting rather than leading.

 Palate / Taste